Accenture/EcoSonar/README.md

 ## About

-To get more info on EcoSonar, you can contact alice.haupais@accenture.com, olivier.demarez@accenture.com or k.galerne@accenture.com.
+To get more info on EcoSonar, you can contact ecosonar-team@accenture.com.

 To learn more about the audit tools used behind EcoSonar, please have a try of these Chrome Extensions :